 Puritan Cleaners loves to see our neighbors fly their American flag high and proud.
 That’s why we’re happy to clean them for those in our community here in Central Virginia free of charge—and that’s true every day we’re open.
-Big or small, if it has stars and stripes, we’ll provide a complimentary cleaning!
+Big (up to 15’x20′) or small, if it has stars and stripes, we’ll provide a complimentary cleaning!

 At Puritan Cleaners, you can trust our dry cleaning experts to care for your American flag, returning it to you in pristine condition ready to be flown proudly.
 Should you have an heirloom flag that needs cleaning or preservation, we take great honor in caring for those prized, sentimental keepsakes as well.
 We’re also your one-stop shop for professional dry cleaning of all your other flags.
 Although we do charge a small fee to clean decorative flags, our team will use the same care and precision!

 To learn more about our free American flag dry cleaning service, contact Puritan Cleaners today at 804-355-5726.